KeyboardKit/KeyboardKit/README.md

 }
 ```

-This will make settings sync between the main app and its keyboard if an ``appGroupId`` is defined, register a KeyboardKit Pro license if a ``licenseKey`` is defined, set up dictation, deep links, etc.

-To replace or customize the standard, English `KeyboardView`, just override `viewWillSetupKeyboardView` and call `setupKeyboardView` with the view you want to use:
+To replace or customize the standard `KeyboardView` keyboard, just override `viewWillSetupKeyboardView` and call `setupKeyboardView` with the view you want to use:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {